Everlasting Kingdom: Unraveling the Bible’s Secrets

 The first thirteen verses concern people who are alive when “the bridegroom is coming”, some of whom actually “go out to meet Him” (v.6).

-Matthew 25:11-12 Later the other virgins arrived and said, ‘Master, master, open the door for us.’
-12 But he replied, ‘I am certain that I don’t know you.’
+Matthew 25:11-12 Later the other virgins arrived and said, ‘Sovereign, master, open the door for us.’
+12 But he replied, ‘I am certain that I don’t know you.

 The 50/50 split of the virgins has similarities to the two baskets of figs of Jeremiah 24:1 “Yehovah showed me two baskets of figs set before the Temple of Yehovah”.
-Half of them “will return to Me with their whole being” (v.7), and half of whom “I’ll send sword, famine, and plague against them, until attrition removes them from the land that I gave to them and to their ancestors.” (v.10).
+Half of them “will return to Me with their whole being” (v.7), and half of whom attrition removes them from the land that I gave to them and to their ancestors.” (v.10).
 However, this concept is covered in The Time After Jacob’s Trouble.

 Continuing: In